Delimiter: Higher level encoding

-One drawback of escape sequences, when used by people, is the need to memorize the codes that represent individual characters (see also: character entity reference, numeric character reference).

 Dual quoting delimiters

 In contrast to escape sequences and escape characters, dual delimiters provide yet another way to avoid delimiter collision.
 Some languages, for example, allow the use of either a single quote (') or a double quote (") to specify a string literal.
 For example, in Perl:

 print 'Nancy said "Hello World!" to the crowd.';

 produces the desired output without requiring escapes.
 This approach, however, only works when the string does not contain both types of quotation marks.

 Padding quoting delimiters

 In contrast to escape sequences and escape characters, padding delimiters provide yet another way to avoid delimiter collision.
 Visual Basic, for example, uses double quotes as delimiters.
 This is similar to escaping the delimiter.